sagemath/sagenb/README.txt

       * docutils-0.5-py2.6.egg
       * zope.interface-3.3.0-py2.6.egg-info

-   Note that pexpect is not required.
-Note that twisted.web2 is.
+   Note that pexpect is not required, but highly recommended.
+Note that twisted.web2 is required.
 The only easy way to get the above is probably just to start with a Sage install.

    2. In the current directory, type: